NavanYatavelli/fastpages/_posts/2022-09-11-AppLab-Notes.md

 Functionality: The functionality of the Quiz game is built on navagation of screens as user answers each question.
 As part of the Design -- we started doing the outline of the quiz rather than going straight to the coding.
 Functionality of the Quiz Game is listed captured as a flowchart.
 It is a diagram of the sequence of movements and actions of interactions involved in our game.
 One screen to next screen functionality is captured below in each box.

+How it works

+1)    This quiz is about identifying different countries by the clues provided about the country

+2)    Defined and set the variable “score” to 0

+3)    Started on homescreen with Instructions “How To” and “Start Quiz” buttons

+4)    Selecting “How To” shows Instructions of playing the quiz.
+From here we can start the quiz or go back to homepage

+5)    When “Start the Quiz” button is selected, “The Country”quiz starts with the first question.

+6)    The first question is about Brazil.
+A picture of Brazil is shown with 4 options indicating different countries.
+Options are provided as Buttons

+7)    If the correct country, for this first question Brazil, is selected, Correct Answer screen pops up.
+This screen provided more fun facts about the country in question 1

+8)    When user answers Brazil, score is incremented by 1

+9)    Selecting “Next Question” in the screen, takes user to the second question

+10) In this second question, a phrase is shown.
+User has to guess the country to which the phrase belongs and enter the correct answer in the text box provided

+11) If he correctly guesses it as “America”, score is incremented, Fun facts about America are provided, and Next question button is presented

+12) When user selects this Next question button, Question 3 showing a countries flag is presented with 4 coutnry options to guess

+13) If the correct country, for this third question India, is selected, Correct Answer screen pops up and score is again incremented by 1.
+This screen provided more fun facts about the country in question 3

+14) End Quiz button is provided on the third questions fun facts screen, selecting it would take the user to “How did you do?” screen, with a button to get the score is provided

+15) Pressing this button shows the score that’s stored in the store variable

 ### Design